-On behalf of the Oberlin Fire Department, it is my privilege and honor to present the 2016 Annual Operating Report.
+On behalf of the Oberlin Fire Department, it is my privilege and honor to present the 2018 Annual Operating Report.

 The Oberlin Fire Department has always been a very proactive department and has never settled for the status quo.
-Over the past decade, our staff has been working diligently to make improvements in our Fire

-Prevention, Training, and Community Outreach programs which we are now seeing the benefits from our dedicated and hardworking staff.
-Last year, our department was evaluated by ISO to determine our Public Protection Classification; we jumped from a Class 5 to a Class 3 rating!
+Over the past decade, our staff has been working diligently to make improvements in our Fire Prevention, Training, and Community Outreach programs which we are now seeing the benefits from our dedicated and hardworking staff.
+In 2016, our department was evaluated by ISO to determine our Public Protection Classification; we jumped from an ISO Class 5 to an ISO Class 3 rating!
 This rating puts our department in the top 9.5% of all departments nationwide and one of a few in Lorain County to achieve such a distinction.
+Our staff continues to seek ways to maintain and improve our ISO rating through advanced training and community outreach programs.

-The success of these programs has resulted in a safer community with fewer false alarms and the lowest number of reported structure fires within our district.
-In 2016, the Oberlin Fire Department responded to only three structure fire in our district; two within the city and one in New Russia Township and provided Mutual Aid on twelve other occasions.
+The success of these programs has resulted in a safer community with fewer false alarms and a reduced number of reported structure fires within our district.
+In 2018, the Oberlin Fire Department responded to sixteen structure fires and only eight within our district and provided Mutual Aid on thirteen other occasions.